Film Rescue International™

 Acceleration is a chemical process.
 Accelerated film has the potential to be true color and this approach to developing vintage color film also increases the clarity of the color version of the film when compared to developing the film directly to color as was originally intended for color film.
 Acceleration isn't possible with B&W or Kodachrome type film.

 Colorization is a digital process done to the B&W digital file we create of your film and is more akin in look to a hand tinted historic photograph than it is to an actual color photograph.
 The appearance can be quite charming but object colors won't necessarily match real world colors.
 I.E. Grandpas blue car may now be a green car.
 Highly distressed B&W images won't colorize very well.
-Even if you opted for acceleration, colorization will be available for any image in your preview gallery, on a pick and choose basis for 2.50 USD per image.
+Even if you opted for acceleration, colorization will be available for any image in your preview gallery, on a pick and choose basis.
+See here for current pricing

 Click here for more information about color and some examples.